TheDerpySage/BB/README.md

 BB
 ===========
 BB is my latest python discord bot written using Discord.py.
 She functions pimarily as a server monitor for my home network, she includes an automated process for checking the health of certain servers so I may be alerted of downtime.
-She also runs some administrative tasks on my server.
+She also runs some administrative tasks on my community server.

 DEPENDENCIES
 =============